-Methods to investigate the corrosion likelihood of pitting in the case of a significant water quality change are introduced.
-Also an outlook at the development of a new method for the evaluation of the influence of the water quality on pitting corrosion is presented.
+Test methods to investigate the likelihood of pitting corrosion in the case of a significant water quality change and to set up corrosion prevention measures according to the results of these investigations are introduced here.
+Also an outlook at the development of a new test method for the evaluation of the influence of the drinking water quality on the pitting corrosion of copper is given.

-Introduction
+1 Introduction